jimmoffitt/rbEDC_multi_stream/README.md

 Introduction
 ============

-This is a Ruby script written to retrieve data from a Enterprise Data Collector (EDC).
-It illustrates the ability to stream data from an EDC instance.
-This script can navigate EDC data streams and using the Activities API retrieve what data has been collected as individual activity files.
-(Soon it will also be able to write those activities to a database.)
+This is a Ruby script written to stream multiple data feeds (up to 6!) from an Enterprise Data Collector (EDC).
+Retrieved data can be written to a local database or as individual activity files.

+HTTP streaming is based on the gnip-stream project at https://github.com/rweald/gnip-stream.

-EDC data streams can be configured in a script configuration file.
+EDC data streams can be configured in a configuration file.
 Otherwise, there is a script method that can "discover" what streams are hosted on your EDC.
-If you do not configure streams explicitly in your configuration file, the "discovery" method will be automatically triggered.
-If you do not specify data streams in the configuration file, this discovery process gets triggered every time the script is launched.
+If you do not configure streams explicitly in your configuration file, the "discovery" method will be automatically triggered every time the script is launched.

-Once the script is started, it enters an endless "while true" loop, retrieving data on a user-specified interval (with a default of 60 seconds).
+Once the script is started, it creates a separate thread for each EDC data feed.
+There is a separate thread that processes the compiled data and either writes out files or inserts into a database.

 * Important note: this script is designed to process normalized Activity Streams (atom) data in XML.
-As currently written it could easily be extended to retrieve data as flat-files in the Publisher's original format.
-Stream configurations could be extended to include the appropriate Publisher original format (xml or json), then the "get data" end-point adjusted accordingly (../activities.json or ../activities.xml).
-If writing data to a database, this extension to original format may get a bit more complicated.
-The complication comes from mapping the original activity's elements to common database fields.

-This script exercises the "since_date" parameter of the EDC Activities API.
-When the script runs, it uses this parameter to only retrieve data since the last poll to the EDC datastore.
-So it will only retrieve "fresh" data and not fetch data already retrieved in previous intervals.
-Note that there is currently **no persistence of the "since_data" parameter between separate runs of the script.**  This means that the maximum number of activities will be retrieved with the script's first request (as subject to the Publisher's public API restrictions).
-After that first request, the "since_date" parameter will be managed to only retrieve fresh data.
-The persistence of the "since_date" between script runs is left as a "user exercise." ;)

 Usage